Emualluig/TuringMachine/README.md

   - [ ] Read path to the file instead of always using test.yaml
 - Rust:
   - [ ] The whole thing

+### Performance:
+Performance is defined by the time required to get to 2 million steps on the 6-state busy beaver.

+C++:

+Rust: